jeromeetienne/AR.js/webvr-polyfill/README.md

 It is a polyfill for webvr API using artoolkit as positional tracker.
 It is a work in progress, use at your own risk.
-As it expose the positional tracking via WebVR api, it is possible to use WebAR without depending on any specific library API.
+As it expose the positional tracking via WebVR api, it is possible to use AR.js without depending on any specific library API.

 *any* 3d engines can use it (or will be as soon as it is completed).